-as any vehicle been purchased by Dorbar under MP LAD/MLA Lad programme?
-If yes, w many?
-The Copy ne details of the vehicle i i) Make : ii) Model : i ii) Capacity (m3): iv) Payload in Metric Tons : ٧ Purchase Cost: v i) Expenditure (monthly/yearly) on P.O.L.: v ii) Cost of repairs (monthly/yearly): v iii) Number of drivers employed on monthly basis and their salaries : ix Numbers of attendants employed on monthly basis and their salaries/wages. (vi) Dispo osal: a) W Vhether waste is transported to dumping ground by the Shnong for final disposal?
-Yes No hether any backyard composting is carried out in the Shnong?
-If Yes , how many buseholds do practise this ?:N.O c) Is there any degradation of waste before composting?
-If yes, how? (viii) Fina nnce: i) Amount (approx) spent on Solid Waste Management by Dorbar Shnong. ii) How much percent (approx) of the total collection by the dorbar shnong is spent on Solid Waste Management (SWM)? × iii) Any fees collected from households for collection of Solid waste?
-If yes give an idea about the fees collected from each household and the total monthly collection in Rupees 50/ Directly paid to woode Collector. iv) Do all household pay the fees?
-If no, please inform who are exempted. v) Are households/other establishments in your areas willing to pay an additional amount for handling and disposal of solid waste?
-If yes, how much are they capable?
-If not, reasons?
-No.
+c) H The second of th V2474 10 10 10 10 10 10 10 10 10 10 10 10 10 as any vehicle been purchased by Dorbar under MP LAD/MLA Lad programme?
+If yes, w many? ₹ 10 0 Th e details of the vehicle i) Make : ii) Model : ii i) Capacity (m3): iv) Payload in Metric Tons :× v) Purchase Cost: vi) Expenditure (monthly/yearly) on P.O.I.,: vi i) Cost of repairs (monthly/yearly) : vi ii) Number of drivers employed on monthly basis and their salaries : ix) Numbers of attendants employed on monthly basis and their salaries/wages. (vi) Dispo sal: a) W hether waste is transported to dumping ground by the Shnong for final disposal?
+Yes No Yes No No hether any backyard composting is carried out in the Shnong?
+If Yes, how many useholds do practise this?:NO ho hether any backyard composting is carried out in the Shnong?
+If Yes, how many ho hether any backyard composting is carried out in the Shnong?
+If Yes, how many useholds do practise this?:NO there any degradation of waste before composting?
+If yes, how? c) Is hether any backyard composting is carried out in the Shnong?
+If Yes, how many useholds do practise this?:NO there any degradation of waste before composting?
+If yes, how?
+Composting: If yes, how?
+Compost ho c) Is (viii) Fina hether any backyard composting is carried out in the Shnong?
+If Yes, how many useholds do practise this?:NO there any degradation of waste before composting?
+If yes, how? ho c) Is (viii) Fina i) ii) hether any backyard composting is carried out in the Shnong?
+If Yes, how many useholds do practise this?: NO ho c) Is (viii) Fina i) hether any backyard composting is carried out in the Shnong?
+If Yes, how many useholds do practise this?: NO ho c) Is (viii) Fina i) ii) there any backyard composting is carried out in the Shnong?
+If Yes, how many useholds do practise this?: NO ho c) Is (viii) Fina i) ii) iii) hether any backyard composting is carried out in the Shnong?
+If Yes, how many useholds do practise this?:NO there any degradation of waste before composting?
+If yes, how?
+Composition of the total collection by Dorbar Shnong.
+How much percent (approx) of the total collection by the dorbar shnong is spent on Solid Waste Management (SWM)?
+Any fees collected from households for collection of Solid waste?
+If yes give an idea about the fees collected from each household and the total monthly collection in Rupees ho c) Is (viii) Fina i) ii) there any backyard composting is carried out in the Shnong?
+If Yes, how many useholds do practise this?: